 Repaying Your Student Loans

-If you borrowed alternative loans, also called private student loans, please contact your lender(s).
+If you borrowed private loans, please contact your lender.

 Your investment in higher education will pay off in many ways—widened career opportunities, increased intellectual fulfillment, and an enhanced quality of life.
-If student loans were a part of your college funding strategy, you’ll start repaying them soon.
-Here are ten things to do before you make your first student loan payment.
-If you follow these helpful tips along your path to repayment and you could be well on your way to a bright financial future.
+Here are ten tips help you your path to repayment and a bright financial future.

 2. Make sure your loan servicer knows how to contact you.
 Inform your servicer if you change your street address, your email address, and/or your telephone number.